vectorstack-ai/vectorstackai-python/docs/precise_search/quickstart.md

 ```

 !!!
 Note "Learn More"
-    For more details, see the How-To Guide on [Upserting Data](../how_to_guides/managing-data.md).
+    For more details, see the How-To Guide on [Upserting Data](./how_to_guides/managing-data.md).

 ## **5. Search the index**
-Now that we have our index ready, we can search it.
+Now that you have your index ready, you can search it.
-In this example, we will search the index for the query "Where was pizza invented?".
+In this example, you will search the index for the query "Where was pizza invented?".

-Since our index is configured with an integrated embedding model, we only need to provide the query text.
+Since the index is configured with an integrated embedding model, you only need to provide the query text.

 ```python linenums="42"
 # Search the index